gaurav-behera/smai-assignments/assignments/2/README.md

 The accuracy reduces by almost 13%

 There is thus this tradeoff between desired accuracy and inference time.
-Higher accuracy can be achieved on dataset with higher dimensions but have low inference time.
+Higher accuracy can be achieved on dataset with higher dimensions but have high inference time.
 PCA does a great job of reducing the dimensions to a smaller compact set (which still retains valuable information) thus reducing the inference time.
 This however does come at a small cost of losing the accuracy which is not very significant.